The Fairness of Credit Scoring Models: Application

+We now implement the statistical tests outlined in Section \ref{Section_Fairness_Inference} to assess the fairness of the algorithms.
+We first consider the six alternative fairness measures described in Section \ref{Section Fairness Metrics} and the six \textit{with-models}.
+For each model, we report in Panel A of Table \ref{Table2} the p-value associated with a given null hypothesis of fairness.\footnote{The test for conditional statistical parity is based on two classes obtained using a K-Prototype clustering algorithm (cf. Figure \ref{fig:Appendix_Risk_Groups} in the Appendix).} Overall, the message is clear as the null hypothesis is, as expected, rejected at the 95\% confidence level for most model - fairness definition combinations.

-We then investigate whether the scoring models also lead to gender discrimination when the gender variable is not used in the analysis.
-Such discrimination would be indirect and would arise through some unprotected features.
-Table \ref{Table3} displays similar results as in Table \ref{Table2} but for \textit{without-models}.
-For most models, we do not reject anymore the null hypothesis of statistical parity, which suggests that the lack of fairness previously detected was actually due to the inclusion of gender.
-We reach a similar conclusion using conditional statistical parity, equal odds, equal opportunity, and predictive equality.\footnote{This result may be surprising at first glance given the fact that the impossibility theorem of \cite{Kleinberg2017InherentTI} states that no more than one of the three fairness metrics of statistical parity, predictive parity and equalized odds can hold at the same time for a well calibrated classifier, a same data generating process, and a protected attribute.
+We then investigate whether the scoring models also lead to unfairness when gender is not used in the analysis.
+In Panel B, we display similar results as in Panel A but for \textit{without-models}.
+For most models, the null hypothesis is no longer rejected, indicating that the previously detected unfairness stemmed from including gender.\footnote{This result may seem surprising given that the impossibility theorem of \cite{Kleinberg2017InherentTI} states that no more than one of the three fairness metrics of statistical parity, predictive parity and equal odds can hold at the same time for a well calibrated classifier, a same data generating process, and a protected attribute.
 However, the impossibility theorem concerns the true joint distribution of $(Y,\widehat{Y},D)$ that we do not observe in practice.
 When using a finite sample of loans and accounting for estimation risk, it is possible to not reject the null for two or more fairness definitions.
 Inference here allows us to consider the uncertainty associated with the estimates, while controlling for the risk of falsely rejecting the fairness null hypothesis.} Differently, with the ANN model, we reject the null fairness hypothesis as the p-values associated with (conditional) statistical parity are around $0.01$.
 For this model, removing the gender variable is not a sufficient condition to safeguard members of the protected group.
-There is indeed evidence for indirect discrimination, most likely through the combination of features able to replicate or produce a synthetic version of the gender variable.
-The fact that the ANN is the only model for which gender discrimination occurs is not a coincidence, as this model is one of the most flexible classifiers considered in the present study.